lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $blm init.si --express
     $cp actrl.si ctrl.si

-The blm output shows some structural and symmetry information.
-The "makrm0:" part gives information about creating the augmentation spheres, both silicon atoms were assigned spheres of radii 4.0912 Bohr.
+The start of the blm output shows some structural and symmetry information.
+Further down, the "makrm0:" part gives information about creating the augmentation spheres, both silicon atoms were assigned spheres of radii 4.0912 Bohr.
 Open up the site file and you can see it contains the lattice constant and lattice vectors in the first line.
 Note that the lattice constant has been converted from Angstroms to Bohr since the code works in atomic units.
 The other terms in the first line are just standard settings and a full explanation can be found on the site file page.
 The second line is a comment line and the following lines contain the atomic species labels and coordinates.
 Note that blm writes cartesian coordinates by default (they happen to be the same as fractional coordinates in this case) and that running blm produces a new actrl and site file each time.

     $vi site.si